First Published: August 2019 by Patrick Carpen.

 During my travels throughout the Rupununi Savannahs of Guyana, I’ve heard stories of the Kanaima.
 In fact, I first read about this frightening creature in an online publication which claimed that the Kanaima is a spiritual being which comes to execute vengeance for some wrong committed.
 Apparently, the Kanaima is “invoked” by someone and sent to harm someone as an act of revenge for some wrong.

 After reading this article about the Kanaima, I started asking questions and putting the pieces of a puzzle together.

 What really is the Kanaima?
-Is it a human being with supernatural powers or is it a spiritual being which takes the form of humans.
-The stories are a bit contradictory.
+Is it a human being with supernatural powers that can shapeshift into the forms of other creatures?
+Or is it a spiritual being which takes the form of humans and other creatures?
+The stories are a bit confusing and contradictory.